Skip to main content

 2. Sign in to the management console and create a workspace.

-3. Register a workload cluster from that workspace.
+3. Register a Kubernetes cluster or Linux VM from that workspace.

-5. Review cluster findings, manage available tools, and start troubleshooting sessions.
+5. Review findings, manage available tools, and start troubleshooting sessions.

 Management console

-Browser application for workspaces, clusters, investigations, sessions, and tools.
+Browser application for workspaces, targets, investigations, sessions, and tools.

 Control plane